One of the most common “tuning” questions we get is about optimal harness line length for windfoiling.

-While there is no right or wrong answer to this question, we would like to share with you some recommendations from experienced foilers as it’s a question which gets asked over and over again.
+While there is no clear wrong or right answer to this question, we would like to share some recommendations from experienced foilers to give you some suggestions.

 However, the new generation of race/freerace foils have a longer fuselage (up to 115 / 120 cm) which enables to body to lean more backwards and sheet the sail in.
 You will then need longer harness lines, and keep the same harness line position on the boom as you used to have in slalom windsurfing.